jay-framework/jay/packages/runtime/json-patch/readme.md

 declare function patch<T>(target: T, jsonPatch: JSONPatch, level = 0): T;
 ```

-The function receives a `target` object and a `jsonPatch` and always returns a new object.
+The function receives a `target` object and a `jsonPatch` and returns a new object only if there is actual change.
 The `level` parameter is internal for the function working recursively.

+On patches of type `REPLACE` the function validates the replacement value is different from the original value.
+If the replacement value is the same by the `===` operator, the operation is ignored.

 ## Algorithm notes